PTS 601: Transit Services

 The current ASU parking map shows the location of FLASH stops and routes.
 The map legend may be consulted for further information.

 All transit vehicles are compliant with Americans with Disabilities Act (ADA) regulations.
-The FLASH, the West shuttle, and the Polytechnic shuttle do not operate on designated university holidays.
+The FLASH, the West shuttle, the Polytechnic shuttle, and the MAYO shuttle do not operate on designated university holidays.
 Transit service occasionally may be interrupted due to special events and re-routes.
 A notice is posted in vehicles and at the bus stops when routes/times are altered.

 The FLASH route follows the perimeter of campus.

 The West shuttle provides service between West campus, Downtown Phoenix campus, and Tempe campus.